IMMERSIVE DESIGN THEORY - "THE AGENCY AGENCY".

 Use visual, audible, or environmental cues to show progress or failure.
 If they save someone, let them meet that person.
 If they fail, let the consequences ripple forward.

-Progression isn’t just a new clue—it’s a new room.
+Progression isn’t just a new thing.
+It’s a new space.
 A new scene.
 A new emotional beat.
 Don’t wait for the finale to pay off choices.
 Layer them throughout the experience.

 The guest does something → the world responds.
 Instantly.
 Whether through actor performance, lighting shifts, or even the tone of the music, the world should always feel alive and reactive.